gtzheng/gtzheng.github.io/_posts/2022-05-05-code-for-python-plotting.md

 For example, in the above command, you can specify the figure size, how many subfigures you need, etc..
 So I choose this as my starting point of creating a figure.

-Calling `subplots()` without specifying any parameters will create one figure with the default size.
+Calling `subplots()` without specifying any parameters will create a figure with the default size.
 Setting `figsize=(10,6)` will create a figure with width 10 and height 6.
 Setting `nrows` and `ncols` will create a figure with `nrows` X `ncols` axes, i.e., `ax` will be a `nrow`-by-`ncols` array.